Join the Bar Association

 Class A members with a current NSW practising certificate are eligible to stand for and vote at the annual Bar Council elections

-Should you wish to apply to become a member of the Bar Association, please complete the application form and return in the post to:
+Should you wish to apply to become a member of the Bar Association, please complete an application form and return in the post to:

 The Certification Officer